Steve Molitor was born in Ontario, Canada, and began boxing as a youngster, following in his older brother Jeremy’s footsteps by taking up the sport.

 (ROUND 3) Who influenced you as a young boxer?

-“My older brother was a 10-time national champion, so I was always competing with him.”
+“My older brother was a 10-time national champion, so I always competed with him.”

-“I have fought a lot of tough guys in my 20 plus years of boxing, but I’d have to say the Cuban national champion I fought as an amateur and Celestino Caballero!”
+“I have fought many tough guys in my 20-plus years of boxing, but I’d have to say the Cuban national champion I fought as an amateur and Celestino Caballero!”